 From 2015, Voltronic Power Technology Corporation voluntarily began to annually issue corporate social responsibility report.
-The scope of these reports will contain the corporate social responsibility information of Taiwan headquarters, China Shenzhen export factory (Voltronic Power Technology (Shen Zhen) Corp.), the China Shenzhen domestic factory (Orchid Power (Shen Zhen) Manufacturing Company) and since 2016, newly added the China Zhongshen export factory (Zhongshen Voltronic Power Electronic Limited) and also since 2018, newly added the China ZhongShan Voltronic Precision Inc. These companies are generalized as "Voltronic Power" in this report, but for some items geographically referred to Taiwan headquarters as "Taiwan Region" and referred to Voltronic Power Technology (Shen Zhen) Corp. and Orchid Power (Shen Zhen) Manufacturing Company and ZhongShan Voltronic Precision Inc. as "China Region".
-The reporting period of the corporate social responsibility information disclosure in this report is from January 1 to December 31, 2018.
-The reporting period of the corporate social responsibility information disclosure in last two years reports are from January 1 to December 31, 2016 and from January 1 to December 31, 2017.
+The scope of these reports will contain the corporate social responsibility information of Taiwan headquarters and Taipei factory (Taipei factory joined operation in January 2019), China Shenzhen export factory (Voltronic Power Technology (Shen Zhen) Corp.), the China Shenzhen domestic factory (Orchid Power (Shen Zhen) Manufacturing Company) and since 2016, newly added the China Zhongshen export factory (Zhongshen Voltronic Power Electronic Limited) and since 2018, newly added the China ZhongShan Voltronic Precision Inc and also since 2019, newly added the Voltronic Power Technology (Vietnam) Company Limited.
+These companies are generalized as "Voltronic Power" in this report, but for some items geographically referred to Taiwan headquarters and Taipei factory as "Taiwan Region" and referred to Voltronic Power Technology (Shen Zhen) Corp. and Orchid Power (Shen Zhen) Manufacturing Company and ZhongShan Voltronic Precision Inc. as "China Region", and also referred to Voltronic Power Technology (Vietnam) Company Limited as "Vietnam Region".
+The reporting period of the corporate social responsibility information disclosure in this report is from January 1 to December 31, 2019.
+The reporting period of the corporate social responsibility information disclosure in last two years reports are from January 1 to December 31, 2017 and from January 1 to December 31, 2018.